micmejia/bible-dump/NKJV/Ezekiel/Ezek 32.md

 Also I will destroy all its animals From beside its great waters; The foot of man shall muddy them no more, Nor shall the hooves of animals muddy them.

 ###### 14
-Then I will make their waters [^c]clear, And make their rivers run like oil," Says the Lord God.
+Then I will make their waters clear, And make their rivers run like oil," Says the Lord God.

 ###### 15
 "When I make the land of Egypt desolate, And the country is destitute of all that once filled it, When I strike all who dwell in it, Then they shall know that I _am_ the Lord.